Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 -----------------
 **File: LocalSettings.php**

 Make sure your LocalSettings.php has been set up properly, certain name spaces should be excluded from wysiwyg by default and some of the other settings should be in specific way for wysiwyg and wikieditor to work together.
-Definition of wysiwyg extension in file LocalSettings.php should be placed as last of all other extensions in order to make wysiwyg aware of tags which other installed extensions may be using.

     #13.11.13->